OMA Award Spotlight – Ohio History Connection

 Each year, the review panel is overwhelmed by the outstanding projects, innovative programming and dedication to our field as exhibited in each of the institutional and individual nominations.
 Congratulations again to each of our award winners!

-Today we'll be featuring our winner for the 2017 award for Best Community Partnership over $500,000.
+Today we'll be featuring our winner for the 2016 award for Best Education and Outreach over $500,000.

-Did your museum have an impactful partnership during the 2018 season?
-Be sure to nominate it for the 2018 award for Best Community Partnership!
+Did your museum have an impactful education or outreach program during the 2017 season?
+Be sure to nominate it for the 2017 award for Best Education and Outreach!
 Learn more here.